ccp84/go_north/README.md

 ### verify_response() function:

 This function asks for a choice from the available game path choices displayed by the `display_current_option()` function and then checks that the user response is valid.
-If the response is invalid, an error message is displayed on screen with a prompt of the 4 correct optins to choose from an cycles back to the start of the input and checking sequence again.
+If the response is invalid, an error message is displayed on screen with a prompt of the 4 correct options to choose from and cycles back to the start of the input and checking sequence again.
 Once a valid option has been verified, this is returned back to the main game flow and stored to be used by other functions to continue game play.

 ### handle_response() function: